Jasper National Park says one caribou herd gone, two others on the brink of local extinction | CBC News

 Caribou populations in Jasper National Park are in deep trouble.

-Worse, neither of those herds has enough breeding females to be able to grow the herds, a situation that has an Alberta wilderness society calling for swift action to be taken.
+Worse, neither of those herds has enough breeding females to be able to grow the herds, a situation that has an Alberta wilderness society calling for swift action.

 "The Tonquin is estimated to have about 45 caribou left only, the Brazeau less than 15.
-And a key thing for caribou is the number of breeding females," said Carolyn Campbell, a conservation specialist for the Calgary-based Alberta Wilderness Association (AWA).
+And a key thing for caribou is the number of breeding females," said Carolyn Campbell, a conservation specialist for the Calgary-based Alberta Wilderness Association.

 "In each case, unfortunately, these two populations have 10 or less breeding females.
 That means they cannot grow any bigger and they're very vulnerable to sudden disasters or setbacks."